facebookresearch/metamorph/README.md

 ### Visual Generation Data
 - Image-text pairs curated through the MetaCLIP pipeline [Xu et al., 2024]
-  - Note: MetaCLIP data is not publicly available, but you can substitute with other public image-text pair datasets such as:
+  - Note: MetaCLIP data is not publicly available, but you can substitute with other public image-text pair datasets or text-to-image datasets such as:
     - CC12M (Conceptual 12M)
     - LAION
     - COYO